SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 Beside the already mentioned points, we still need to implement signing for deb packages.
 While doing this, we might also need to consider, how we abuse the proxy to redirecting official requests (e.g. against the official quay.io from clients) to our internal mirror.
 Once this is done, we can continue to create a guide to preload the internal mirrors before cutting the installation from the internet.
-This way, we will have finally a full air gap installation.
+This way, we will have a fully air gapped installation finally.